List of photographic films: Optik Oldschool

+Color negative films

 Oriental

 Oriental is a Japanese brand of photographic films and papers owned by Cyber Graphics Co, Tokyo.
 The photographic films are produced by Harman Technology, UK and are similar to the Kentmere films.
 They were developed as a budget B&W film for the Japanese market.

-ORWO
+Original Wolfen

-ORWO is a brand of black and white film products, made in Germany.
-Once part of AGFA, the partition of Germany saw the company divided, the East German company becoming VEB Film und Chemiefaserwerk Agfa Wolfen, which later adopted the brand ORWO (ORiginal WOlfen) in 1964.
+Original Wolfen (ORWO) is a brand of black and white film products, made in Germany.
+Once part of Agfa, the partition of Germany saw the company divided, the East German company becoming VEB Film- und Chemiefaserwerk Agfa Wolfen, which later adopted the brand ORWO in 1964.
 The company was privatised in 1990 as ORWO AG, but film production ceased in 1994 following the liquidation of the company.
-One of the successor companies, ORWO FilmoTec GmbH was founded in 1998 to produce high quality black and white cinema and technical films, based in Wolfen including the Camera films UN54 and N75 (List of motion picture film stocks) which are widely re-packaged for still film use.
-In 2020 FilmoTec was brought under common ownership with film manufacturer InovisCoat GmbH, also based in Germany to offer products for the film industry under the traditional brand “ORWO”.
-In 2022 they announced the introduction of a still camera black and white film under their own brand.
-Subsequently, a new C-41 Colour film was announced.
+One of the successor companies, ORWO FilmoTec GmbH was founded in 1998 to produce high quality black and white cinema and technical films, based in Wolfen including the Camera films UN 54 and N 75 (List of motion picture film stocks) which are widely re-packaged for still film use.
+In 2020 FilmoTec was brought under common ownership with part of film manufacturer InovisCoat GmbH, also based in Germany to offer products for the film industry under the traditional brand “ORWO”.
+A trademark dispute resulted in use of Original Wolfen branding instead.
+In 2022 they announced the introduction of a 'still' camera black and white film and a new colour film.